Depolarization of echo chambers by random dynamical nudge: Results

-Next, the addition of an RDN term aims to shift the collective opinion from a bimodal to a normal distribution (Fig. \ref{hists.fig}).
-Even with an RDN strength $D$ of 1, there were many more neutral opinions than without RDN ($D=0$).
-With an RDN of $D=3$, the opinions were normally distributed with a mean of 0.
-However, stronger RDNs created an undesirable paradoxical effect of increasing the number of opinions with strong convictions, i.e., increasing the standard deviation of the opinions and spreading the distribution.
-Fortunately, the effect of sample size $n$ appeared negligible and was further investigated later in the article.
-The effect of RDN on echo chamber formation was investigated by viewing agents' nearest neighbors in the network (Fig. \ref{hists.fig}b).
-The two echo chambers typically formed at $D=0$ were instead neutralized into a single community at $D=1$.
+We investigate the effect of the RDN on echo chamber formation by viewing agents' nearest neighbors in the network (Fig. \ref{fig2.hists}f).
+The two echo chambers typically formed at $D=0$ (see Fig. \ref{fig1.adding}b) were instead neutralized into a single community with $D \geq 1$.
 Although neighbors for $D>=1$ still tended to have a similar opinion, there were more agents with a neutral opinion that facilitated further communication across stances on an issue.
-Again, large $D$ could spread the community's opinion distribution, which meant more agents had strong convictions even as many agents remained neutral.
-Hence, the RDN strength $D$ played an essential role in the effectiveness of RDN on a network distribution of opinions.
+Again, large $D$ could spread the community's opinion distribution, which means more agents have strong convictions even as many agents remain neutral.
+Hence, the RDN strength $D$ plays an essential role in the distribution of opinions.

+Fundamentally, the RDN emulates a social network showing each person a \textbf{random} independent sample of peers' opinions on a topic.
+If implemented appropriately, it represents a tractable approach to prevent echo chambers in real social media.

-The results thus far have shown that an RDN can prevent the polarization of systems that start with uniformly distributed opinions.
-Next, we assess the efficacy of an RDN in depolarizing a system that has already formed echo chambers (Fig. \ref{depolarize.fig}).
-We allowed a system to become polarized until $t=10$ and then applied an RDN strength of 3 for an equal time (Fig. \ref{depolarize.fig}a).
-We also examined the after-effects of applying an RDN by removing it again.
-By examining the population opinion distribution at different time points (Fig. \ref{depolarize.fig}b), we found that adding the RDN depolarizes the system.
-Removing the RDN can cause the system to regress slightly, so ideally RDN would remain applied.
-An RDN with adequate parameters depolarizes the echo chambers and leads to a normal distribution of the opinions.
+The results thus far have shown that a RDN can prevent the polarization of an opinion dynamics system.
+Next, we assess the efficacy of a RDN in depolarizing a network that has already formed echo chambers (Fig. \ref{fig3. depolarize}).
+We allowed a system to become polarized until $t=10$ and then applied a RDN for an equal time ($t=20$; Fig. \ref{fig3. depolarize}a).
+We also examined the after-effects of applying a RDN by removing it again ($t=30$).
+By examining the opinion distribution at different time points (Fig. \ref{fig3. depolarize}b), we found that adding the RDN depolarized the system.
+Removing the RDN can cause the system to regress quickly, so the RDN should remain as part of the system.
+This result shows that our proposed RDN not only prevents the formation of echo chambers but also depolarizes existing ones.